JackLamb99/portal-hunt/README.md

 #### Enemy Cleared

-* If the player returns to the enemy block, having previously defeated them (i.e. 'Enemy = False' in the 'enemies' dictionary), then the block will run an 'enemy cleared' scene.
+* If the player returns to the enemy block, having previously defeated them (i.e. `enemy = False` in the 'enemies' dictionary), then the block will run an 'enemy cleared' scene.
 * A description is given of the area and the aftermath of the fight, implying that it is now a safer place.
 * A message prompts the user to input a direction from the available options above to proceed to the next block.